john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 When you place an order in a restaurant, the waiter gets the name of the meal you order, then the chef have to follow a set of instructions in a recipe to make the meal.
 There're many control variables specified in a recipe, like temperature and time.
 To make a perfect meal, the chef have to control them in the cooking process.

 Now I want you to imagine that a program is like a recipe, code is like instructions in a recipe, variables in source code are like temperature and time that can be adjusted while cooking.
 The chef? is like the computer.
 Chef "cooks" a meal is like the computer "executes" a program producing outputs.
-I want you to look at the example below:
+I want you to look at an example below:
 ```javascript
 var temperature = 10;
 console.log('The temperature should be controlled at: ' + temperature);